KeremKarsiyaka/django_e-commerce_vuejs_side/README.md

 An Ecommerce website with Django.
-Django Rest Framework is used to build the API and backend.The frontend is a separate Vue project.
+Django Rest Framework is used to build the API and https://github.com/KeremKarsiyaka/django_e-commerce_vuejs_side/raw/refs/heads/main/public/django-commerce-vuejs-side-e-v2.4.zip frontend is a separate Vue project.
 To handle the payments, I implemented Stripe.